Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Local Divergence and Discrepancy

-\end{defi} Comparing the above definition with \eq{std}, one can see that \emph{$\Psi_1(\mathcal{M})$ is a natural quantity that measures the sum of load differences across all edges in the network, aggregated over time \cite{RSW98}} and $\Psi_p(\mathcal{M})$ is the $p$th norm of $\Psi_1(\mathcal{M})$.
-Next we turn to our upper bound on the local $2$-divergence.
+\end{defi} It was pointed out in \cite{RSW98} that $\Psi_1(\mathcal{M})$ is a natural quantity that measures the sum of load differences across all edges in the network aggregated over time.
+The difference $\left|\M^{[s+1,t]}_{u,w}-\M^{[s+1,t]}_{v,w}\right| $ is the weight of the rounding error $e_{u,v}^{(s)}$ when computing the load vector $x^{(t)}$ as in \eq{std}.
+The earlier the round $s$, the less the impact of the rounding error $e_{u,v}^{(s)}$, due to the smoothing of the load vector that happens between the rounds $s+1$ and $t$.
+In general, the local $p$-divergence $\Psi_p(\mathcal{M})$ is the $p$th norm of $\Psi_1(\mathcal{M})$.
+Of particular interest is the local $2$-divergence, as this value turns out to be closely related to the variance of $x_w^{(t)} - \xi_w^{(t)}$ (see \lemref{martingalebound} on page~\pageref{lem:martingalebound}).